sansanze/GANs/README.md

-This repository contains script to tune GANs and price financial options using Generative Adversarial Networks integrated into a Quasi-Monte Carlo Simulation.
+This repository contains scripts to tune GANs and price financial options using Generative Adversarial Networks integrated into a Quasi-Monte Carlo Simulation.

 There are 3 scripts to train an LSTM-GAN, LSTM-TCN-GAN, and Wasserstein GAN with Gradient Penalty respectively.
 Starting parameters can be chosen to refine the tuning process of the GANs.